• Skip to primary navigation

 2C.
 The “O” is a perfect canvas or frame.

 PERFECT!!!
 The “O” is the 1 letter out of 26 that has a blank canvas at its center.
-Special interest groups were able to us the “O” as a frame the visual icons that matter to them.
+Special interest groups were able to use the “O” as a frame of the visual icons that matter to them.
 They got to show how their cause fit right in the middle of Obama campaign.
 Do a quick Google search and you’ll see what I’m talking about.

 Fact 3: Because O-B-A-M-A is the perfect number of characters–five.

 Here’s the deal.
 Visually, humans like sequences of 3, 5, and 7.
 This doesn’t mean that we like odd numbers in some esoteric or way, but visually, it gives us something to look at in the absolute center.
-Five is the perfect number, I contend, because seven is too long and three is too short.
-This isn’t exact science, but I stand by it.
+Five is the perfect number, I contend because seven is too long and three is too short.
+This isn’t an exact science, but I stand by it.

 Why do we like sequences of odd numbers?
 Look at the diagrams below.